 After splitting a clip, you can also delete this new section.
 Read below to learn how!

-Edit > Clip Boundaries > Join: Groups seperate audio clips on the same track into one continuous clip.
+Edit > Audio Clips > Join: Groups seperate audio clips on the same track into one continuous clip.
 Use the Selection Tool to highlight multiple clips and then click Join.
 Notice that Audacity will connect the two clips by adding a duration of complete silence.
 You can drag the audio clips to join each other to avoid any complete silence.

 There are two ways to delete parts of a clip.
 The first method is best practice with a couple of steps, and the second method is a bit faster.